matthewyang204/QTBrowse/README.md

 # QTBrowse
- A python-based browser built from Python
+ A python-based browser built from Python and PyQT5